ewascatalog/ewascatalog2/readme.md

   'files/aries-ewas/'.
 In fact, we may want a single procedure for all EWAS with full summary data.

-* In general, need a single method for adding summary data to the database, this includes full statistics from GEO and ARIES as well as published studies (not sure there is a reason to have separate procedures and database tables for these).
+* Need a single method for

-* Installing R packages in the container sometimes freezes my office machine.
-It seems like there is some
+  adding summary data to the database, this includes full statistics from GEO and ARIES as well as published studies (not sure there is a reason to have separate procedures and database tables for these).